ricjo4w/tzloc/README.md

 ## License

-- Library source in this repository: your chosen license (e.g., MIT/Apache-2.0) — fill this in.
+- Library source in this repository: MIT.

 - The timezone geometry comes from **timezone-boundary-builder**, which has its own license/attribution terms.
 Ensure you comply with their project’s license when distributing binaries that embed the data.